-The economic cycle can be a roller-coaster, and countries shift around quite a bit to trump each other, in the race to become the most powerful prudence.
+The economic cycle can be a roller-coaster, and countries shift around to trump each other to become the most powerful prudence.

-The economic prowess of a country can be compared via the GDP or Gross Domestic Product, as well as fluctuations in the value of national currencies.
-GDP basically denotes the value of all goods and services the nation has produced in a year.
+A country's economic prowess can be compared via the GDP or Gross Domestic Product and fluctuations in the value of national currencies.
+GDP denotes the value of the nation's goods and services in a year.

 The top 10 largest economies in the world and their GDPs.